Square Up

-Square Up is the first Korean extended play (second overall) by South Korean girl group Blackpink, released on June 15, 2018 by YG Entertainment.
-It is available in two versions and contains four tracks, with "Ddu-Du Ddu-Du" released as the lead single.
-"Ddu-Du Ddu-Du" peaked at number one in South Korea for three weeks and became the highest-charting song by a female K-pop act in the United States and United Kingdom.
-The song "Forever Young" was later promoted in Korean music programs and peaked at number two in South Korea.
+Square Up is the first Korean extended play (second overall) by South Korean girl group Blackpink.
+It was released on June 15, 2018 by YG Entertainment.
+The EP is available in two physical versions and contains four tracks, with "Ddu-Du Ddu-Du" released as the lead single.
+The song peaked at number one in South Korea for three weeks and became the highest-charting song by a female K-pop act in the United States and United Kingdom at the time.
+The track "Forever Young" was later promoted on Korean music programs and peaked at number two in South Korea.

-Upon its release, Square Up debuted atop the Gaon Album Chart and went on to sell almost 179,000 copies on its first fifteen days of release in South Korea.
-The EP also debuted at number 40 on the US Billboard 200, becoming Blackpink's highest selling album in a Western market as well as the highest-charting album by a female K-pop group at the time.
-It was certified Platinum by the Korea Music Content Association (KMCA) in March 2019 for selling 250,000 units, and was later certified 2× Platinum in March 2023 for selling 500,000 units.
+Upon its release, Square Up debuted atop the Gaon Album Chart and went on to sell almost 179,000 copies in its first fifteen days of availability in South Korea.
+The EP also debuted at number 40 on the US Billboard 200, becoming Blackpink's highest selling album in a Western market as well as the highest-charting album by a female K-pop group.
+It was certified platinum by the Korea Music Content Association (KMCA) in March 2019 for selling 250,000 units, and was later certified double platinum in March 2023 for selling 500,000 units.

 Background and release

-On April 24, 2018, YG Entertainment founder Yang Hyun-suk raised expectations of the group's comeback via SNS stating that by the end of this year Blackpink will return with new music soon.
-And on May 17, he revealed the month of June for the release while answering fan asked questions on SNS.
+On April 24, 2018, YG Entertainment founder Yang Hyun-suk stated that by the end of 2018, Blackpink would release new music.
+On May 17, he confirmed that the group would make a comeback in June.
 An official news report revealed that the mini album would be released on June 15.

-On June 1, the album's moving poster was unveiled, followed by the full track list on June 5 and an individual moving poster of the members, teasing audio of "Ddu-Du Ddu-Du" and "Forever Young".
+On June 1, the album's moving poster was unveiled, followed by the full track list on June 5 and an individual moving poster of the members, teasing the audio of "Ddu-Du Ddu-Du" and "Forever Young".
 Subsequently, from June 12 to 14, the album's teaser posters were released.

 On June 14, a teaser of the music video for "Ddu-Du Ddu-Du" was released on both Blackpink's official YouTube channel and the group's official V Live channel.
-On June 15, the mini album was released, along with the music video for "Ddu-Du Ddu-Du".
+On June 15, the mini album was released, alongside the music video for "Ddu-Du Ddu-Du".